leobalter/Array.prototype.sample/README.md

 We rejected the term `random()` as it is used in the `Math` library already and we didn't wish to overload the term.

 The term `sample()` was taken from the [Array#sample method introduced in Ruby 1.9.1 core](http://www.ruby-doc.org/core-1.9.1/Array.html#method-i-sample).
 We like that it is unlike any other name in the current namespace and that it makes sense with selecting both one or multiple elements from an array.
+It is also implemented by Lodash.

 #### Acknowledgements